5D’s To Protecting your Portfolio From Sabotage

 The most common response to the question “What are the biggest risks to your financial portfolio?” usually has something to do with market volatility – i.e. the up and down movements of the stock market.

 Would your answer be different?
-Most likely not, because market risk is what people discuss at cocktail parties, and what business new shows, magazines and newspapers focus their attention on.
+Most likely not, because market risk is what people discuss at cocktail parties and what business news shows, magazines, and newspapers focus their attention on.
 Unfortunately, market risk is not the only risk that needs to be managed.
-There are 5 other risks to one’s portfolio that must be taken into consideration to ensure that you protect you and your family from financial sabotage.
+There are five other risks to one’s portfolio that must be taken into consideration to ensure that you protect yourself and your family from financial sabotage.

 Most people find the thought of one or more of these 5 D’s depressing and painful and avoid it like the plague.
 Like so many things in life, ignoring something does not mean that it won’t happen.
-So instead of becoming a victim to your fear, become a person of strength and power by addressing these risks and giving both you and your family the gift of financial security and peace of mind (in times of acute stress.)
+So, instead of becoming a victim to your fear, become a person of strength and power.

 Disability -If you became disabled for an extended period of time during your and could not work what would happen to your financial security?
 The risk of disability does not get the respect it deserves.
 Few people realize that the chances of becoming disabled are greater than dying prematurely.
 In fact, it has been reported that by age 42, it is 4 times more likely that you will become seriously disabled than that you will die prematurely during your working years